-This resource has been developed to assist State Sporting Organisations (SSOs) to implement a strategic plan and to understand the role that directors play in providing strategic direction for their organisation.
+This resource has been developed to assist State Sporting Organisations (SSOs) and SSOs for people with a disability (SSOD) to implement a strategic plan and to understand the role that directors play in providing strategic direction for their organisation.

 Strategic planning is integral to the success of an organisation's growth and development.
 By following a set strategy your strategic plan will provide a sound guide to assist with best practice governance of your organisation.